-The financial statements for the year ended 31 December 2009 have been prepared in accordance with International Financial Reporting Standards (IFRSs) and interpretations issued by the International Financial Reporting Interpretations Committee (IFRIC) as adopted by the European Union.
+The financial statements for the year ended 31 December 2010 have been prepared in accordance with International Financial Reporting Standards (IFRSs) and interpretations issued by the International Financial Reporting Interpretations Committee (IFRIC) as adopted by the European Union.
 The standards applied by the Company are those endorsed by the European Union and effective at the date the financial statements are approved by the Board.
 However the Company has not utilised the "carve-out" provisions in respect of full fair value and portfolio hedging of core deposits in IAS39 'Financial Instruments.
 Recognition and Measurement' as adopted by the European Union.
-Consequently, the financial statements comply with International Financial Reporting Standards.
+Consequently, the financial statements comply with IFRSs.

-The following new IFRS pronouncements, relevant to the Company, became effective in 2009 and have been adopted in these financial statements although they have no material impact on any part of the statements
+The following new IFRS pronouncements, relevant to the Company, became effective for financial years beginning on or after 1 January 2010 and have been adopted in these financial statements.
+None of these standards or amendments had a material impact on the financial statements.